DavidGraber91/ClassMap/README.md

 Adjust interface colors and change the login password as needed.

 ### Credits
-Developed by [Your Name] for teachers and elementary school education teams.
+Developed by [David] for teachers and elementary school education teams.